Advantages of a targeted resume

 Key Takeaways

-Why is it important to have a targeted resume?
+Why is it important to Create a Targeted Resume?

-You Stand Out From Other People
+You Stand Out Among Other People

 Let’s imagine two different scenarios:

-Shows Your Value
+Proves Your Value

-Increases Your Chance of Getting an Interview
+Increases Your Chance of Being a Successful Interviewee an Interview

-How Do You Create A Professionally Designed Resume?
+How do you create a Professionally Designed Resume?

 Highlight Relevant Skills